Ford 999

 The Ford 999 was a nameplate attached to two distinct but similar racers built by Henry Ford during the early 20th century.
-Though they began as separate entities, they were virtually mechanically identical, and parts (and ultimately names) were swapped between them as needed, making the identities and legacies inseparable.
+Though they began as separate entities, they were virtually mechanically identical, and parts (and ultimately names) were swapped between them as needed, making the cars' histories inseparable.

-Creation
+Origin

 Henry Ford had an early interest in racing cars, having built and driven "Sweepstakes", a 26 hp model that won a race against Alexander Winton and other challengers in 1901.
 It was from the proceeds of this race that Ford created the Henry Ford Company.
 In March 1902, Ford left this original company over disputes with his stockholders and Henry Leland, taking with him $900 and schematics for a planned racer.
 In Ford's absence, Leland took over the company, and made it into the Cadillac Motor Company later in 1902.

 Henry Ford collaborated with bicycle racer Tom Cooper and a team of several assistants to create two similar racing cars that were as yet unnamed.
 They were painted red and yellow, respectively.
 The result was a huge engine with a bare chassis attached to it, with no bodywork whatsoever.
 Both of the cars were extremely heavily engineered, with an 1156 cu.in.(18.9 L) inline-four engine, 230 lb flywheel, a bore of 7.25 in and a stroke of 7.0 in.
 Power was quoted anywhere from 70 to 100 hp.
-There was no rear suspension, no differential, and steering was controlled by a crude pivoting metal bar, similar to a straight handlebar on a mountain bicycle, but with upright handgrips at the ends to operate it.
+There was no rear suspension, no differential, and steering was by pivoting a straight metal bar with upright handgrips at the ends.
 The total cost of the project was $5000.

 Though Ford's name was attached to the cars and the ensuing legend, he had sold his stake in them for $800 to Barney Oldfield and Cooper when the cars had refused to start during a test drive two weeks before the first race.
-Ultimately, Ford abandoned his share of the racing money, but reserved the right to promotions and publicity of the cars, which secured his image behind their eventual successes.
+Ultimately, Ford abandoned his share of the racing money, but reserved the right to publicize and promote the cars, which secured his image behind their eventual successes.
 He meanwhile built up the Ford Motor Company, which surpassed Winton in terms of production by the end of 1903.